Presbyterian Church in Guinea-Bissau: Congregations

-The church has a nutritiv centrum in Gabú and three schools.
+The church has a nutrition center in Gabú and three schools.
 Total attendance is growing – there are about 150 baptised members and 50 people are preparing the process of baptism or profession of faith.
 The church attendance is about 1,000.
 There are two evangelists and 20 Sunday school teachers.

 The church in Gabú celebrated its 15 years of existence in the end of 2012.